Redllamaaa/tsmplauncher/README.md

 * Download and run the Windows version of the launcher (`.exe`).
 * Windows SmartScreen will open.
+* This is not a virus.
+To have it signed and have this not show up costs real money.
+I am not doing that.
+Deal with it.
   * ![SmartScreen](https://i.imgur.com/dxnP677.png)
   * Click **More info** and then **Run Anyway**.
 * Follow the on-screen instructions to complete installation.